jridgewell/Unlock/README.md

 ## Q&A

 ### Does this encrypt my drive?
-No, this script only unlocks volumes during boot.
-You must encrypt the volumes yourself before using this script.
+No, this program only unlocks volumes during boot.
+You must encrypt the volumes yourself before using this program.
 ### Will this work after updates?
-Yes, this script will continue to work even after updates.
-Because Apple doesn't delete LaunchDaemons during updates, the script will always be there to run on startup.
-And because the script uses Apple's own programs and supported commands, the script will continue to work.
+Yes, this program will continue to work even after updates.
+Because Apple doesn't delete LaunchDaemons during updates, the program will always be there to run on startup.
+And because the program uses Apple's supported APIs, the program will continue to work.
 ### What if Apple fixes the bug?
-If Apple does fix the bug, the script will not harm nor interfere in anyway.
+If Apple does fix the bug, the program will not harm nor interfere in anyway.
-Because of the way the script works, the worst case scenario is a warning appearing in the console logs.
+Because of the way the program works, the worst case scenario is a warning appearing in the console logs.
 Run the [uninstall][uninstall] script and everything will go back to normal.
 ### I'm user A. What if user B logs in?
 Will my home drive be mounted?
 Yes it will.
-The script is not aware of who is logging in and I don't know of a way to make it aware other than making it a User LaunchDaemon, which won't work.
+The program is not aware of who is logging in and I don't know of a way to make it aware other than making it a User LaunchDaemon, which won't work.
 A [pull request][pull] implementing this would be greatly appreciated.